-- 8.19.
-Goods and services shall be checked upon receipt to ensure they are in accordance with the order.
-This should be recorded on the goods receipt note. - 8.20.
-An authentic VAT invoice (not a photocopy or statement), is normally required to process a payment.
-Invoices must be checked (in terms of validity and arithmetic), coded and certified for payment.
+- 8.19 Goods and services shall be checked upon receipt to ensure they are in accordance with the order.
+Notification of acceptance should be sent to Finance or directly receipted into the financial system. - 8.20 An authentic VAT invoice (not a statement), is required to process a payment.
+An electronic image of the invoice must be checked in terms of validity and arithmetic, coded and certified for payment by an authorised budget holder.
 Invoices should only be certified by individuals who are specifically authorised to perform this function.
-Normally, such individuals should not have been either a signatory to the original order, nor received the goods or services.
-If such arrangements are
+Consideration should be given to separation of duties e.g. more than

-- not practicable, specific written advice should be sought from Internal Audit. - 8.21.
-Where passing a duplicate invoice is unavoidable, and a thorough check reveals that payment has not already been made, the duplicate invoice should be clearly marked 'certified not previously paid' and this endorsement should be certified by an authorised Officer in the spending service. - 8.22.
-Each Brigade Manager is responsible for ensuring that their staff are aware of their responsibilities in relation to the payment of invoices and associated VAT treatment. - 8.23.
-Payments to contractors for building or constructional contracts shall be made only on a proper certificate, certified by the Chief Fire Officer or nominee. - 8.24.
-Accounts on the completion of building and constructional works carried out by contractors shall be submitted for examination by the Treasurer, showing the contract or estimated price variations, total cost, amount paid to date and the balance remaining due. - 8.25.
-The Treasurer holds overall responsibility for ensuring safe and efficient arrangements for all payments.
-He is entitled to request any information or explanations that he deems necessary to substantiate a transaction. - 8.26.
-The Treasurer must also operate adequate and effective controls upon the ordering, checking and certification processes. - 8.27.
-The Treasurer shall also keep under review possible methods of collecting data for payment purposes, and in this connection may consider any improvement proposals made by Brigade Managers.
+- one individual involved in the process.
+If such arrangements are not practicable, specific written advice should be sought from Internal Audit. - 8.21 Where passing a copy invoice is unavoidable, and a thorough check reveals that payment has not already been made, the copy invoice should be clearly marked 'certified not previously paid' and this endorsement approved as part of the process at 8.20 above. - 8.22 Each Brigade Manager is responsible for ensuring that their staff are aware of their responsibilities in relation to the payment of invoices and associated VAT treatment. - 8.23 Payments to contractors for building or constructional contracts shall be made in accordance with the construction industry scheme as appropriate if registered in the scheme. - 8.24 Accounts on the completion of building and constructional works carried out by contractors shall be retained by the Estates Manager showing the contract or estimated price variations, total cost, amount paid to date and the balance remaining due. - 8.25 The Treasurer holds overall responsibility for ensuring safe and efficient arrangements for all payments.
+He is entitled to request any information or explanations that he deems necessary to substantiate a transaction. - 8.26 The Treasurer must also operate adequate and effective controls upon the ordering, checking and certification processes. - 8.27 The Treasurer shall also keep under review possible methods of collecting data for payment purposes, and in this connection, may consider any improvement proposals made by Brigade Managers.